qbolec/filter/README.md

 Feel free to concat and minify them:)

 This will expose FilterCompiler class with a single public method `compile(query)` which returns a record with following fields:
 * `condition` - is the Abstract Syntax Tree of the `query`.
 It is `{op:"never"}` in case parsing failed.
-(Not the best way for handling errors, I guess, but I think it is semantically valid)
+(Not the best way for handling errors, I guess, but I think it is semantically valid).
+This is intended to be used in cases like:
+* * sending the query to the server, in order to convert it into an SQL query or something?
+* * comparing if the new query is equals to the old query (by means of _.isEqual ) as it is impossible to compare the actual function (`predicate`), for example to show cached results etc.
 * `predicate` - is the function which accepts or rejects an object according to the query

 So you can use this like this: